Concurrent Processes in Operating System

-In multiprogramming environment, there are multiple tasks shared by one processor. while a virtual concert can be achieved by the operating system, if the processor is allocated for each individual task, so that the virtual concept is visible if each task has a dedicated processor.
-The multilayer environment shown in figure.
+- Multiprogramming Environment: In a multiprogramming environment, there are multiple tasks shared by one processor.
+While a virtual concept can be achieved by the operating system, if the processor is allocated for each individual task, the virtual concept is visible if each task has a dedicated processor.
+The multilayer environment is shown in figure.